SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `wrap_mode`

      If `multiproc` is 1 (True), specifies how storage to disk is handled via the storage service.
-Since HDF5 is not thread safe, the HDF5 storage service needs to be wrapped with a helper class to allow the interaction with multiple processes.
+Since PyTables HDF5 is not thread safe, the HDF5 storage service needs to be wrapped with a helper class to allow the interaction with multiple processes.

      There are two options: